Blog

 Operating a Company as Code

-TL;DR: What if a company could run entirely as code, where every business decision, document, and system change is committed, versioned, and auditable — just like software?
+What if a company could run entirely as code?
+Every business decision, document, and system change committed, versioned, and auditable.

 The Premise

-The question at the heart of StudioAsCode: Can every business decision, document, and system change be committed, versioned, and auditable just like software?
+Can every business decision, document, and system change be committed, versioned, and auditable just like software?

 What sets the Company-as-Code approach apart is how it brings compliance, governance, and automation together in a single, versioned framework.